Joe Root breaks Alastair Cook’s historic Test record to become ‘England’s greatest’

 Editor

-He rescued England in the first innings from 216 for six with his 143, and Gus Atkinson’s maiden Test century carrying them into a dominant position in the match.
+Countless times in the last decade England have turned to Root to dig them out of trouble or lift them to a dominant position, and time and again he has delivered, scoring more than 2,000 runs at Lord’s and beating Sir Alastair Cook’s record in the process.

-The second innings came with less pressure from the match situation, with England already firmly in front.
-But there was an individual pressure to overtake the record set by his former captain Cook, who amassed a record 33 Test centuries for England, and 12,472 runs.
+England dominated the second Test match against Sri Lanka almost from the outset, helped in no small part by Root’s successive centuries in each innings, and at the end of a light-affected day three, Sri Lanka were 53 for two needing a further 430 to win.

-Cook said on Test Match Special commentary: “He is quite simply England’s greatest.
+When he reached the triple figures with just two wickets remaining, Cook paid tribute to his former teammate on Test Match Special, saying: “He is quite simply England’s greatest.

 “It is absolutely right that he has this record to himself.
 Take it in, Joe, we are watching you and you are a genius.